2026 Season

 What is OHAC?

-Orchard Hills Athletic Club (OHAC) was established over 50 years ago as a community pool on the Northeast side of Ann Arbor.
+Orchard Hills Athletic Club (OHAC) was established 60 years ago as a community pool on the Northeast side of Ann Arbor.
 We have two pools, OHAC Pool (2300 Yorktown Drive) and Dolfin Pool (2050 Prairie St).
-We offer extensive youth water sport instruction (competitive swim and dive teams, water polo, group swim lessons) and adult recreational activities (lap swimming and yoga classes.)
-Membership in the pools provides additional access to the pools for open swim and private parties, private swim lessons, organized social events, and discounts on club activity fees.
+We offer extensive youth water sport instruction (competitive swim and dive teams, water polo, group swim lessons) and adult recreational activities (lap swimming and water aerobics).
+OHAC membership provides additional access to the pools for open swim and private parties, private swim lessons, organized social events, and discounts on club activities.
 Membership also supports the mission and sustainability of the pools.
-We are a not-for-profit organization 501c(3) run by community volunteers.
+We are a 501(c)(3)non-profit organization run by community volunteers.

 When is OHAC Pool open?